Benjamin Banneker

-Benjamin Banneker (November 9, 1731 – October 19, 1806) was an African-American naturalist, mathematician, astronomer and almanac author.
-He was a landowner who also worked as a surveyor and farmer.
+Benjamin Banneker (November 9, 1731 – October 19, 1806) was an American naturalist, mathematician, astronomer and almanac author.
+A landowner, he also worked as a surveyor and farmer.

 Born in Baltimore County, Maryland, to a free African-American mother and a father who had formerly been enslaved, Banneker had little or no formal education and was largely self-taught.
 He became known for assisting Major Andrew Ellicott in a survey that established the original borders of the District of Columbia, the federal capital district of the United States.

 Banneker's knowledge of astronomy helped him author a commercially successful series of almanacs.
 He corresponded with Thomas Jefferson on the topics of slavery and racial equality.
 Abolitionists and advocates of racial equality promoted and praised Banneker's works.
-Although a fire on the day of Banneker's funeral destroyed many of his papers and belongings, one of his journals and several of his remaining artifacts are presently available for public viewing.
+Although a fire on the day of Banneker's funeral destroyed many of his papers and belongings, one of his journals and several of his remaining artifacts survived.

 Banneker became a folk-hero after his death, leading to many accounts of his life being exaggerated or embellished.
 The names of parks, schools and streets commemorate him and his works, as do other tributes.

 Biography

 Early life

-Benjamin Banneker was born on November 9, 1731, in Baltimore County, Maryland, to Mary Banneky, a free black woman, and Robert, a freed slave from Guinea who died in 1759.
-There are two conflicting accounts of Banneker's family history.
+Banneker was born on November 9, 1731, in Baltimore County, Maryland, to Mary Banneky, a free black woman, and Robert, a freed slave from Guinea who died in 1759.

-Banneker himself and his earliest biographers described him as having only African ancestry.
-None of Banneker's surviving papers describe a white ancestor or identify the name of his grandmother.

-However, later biographers have contended that Banneker's mother was the child of Molly Welsh, a former white indentured servant, and an African slave named Banneka.
-The first published description of Molly Welsh was based on interviews with her descendants that took place in 1836, long after the deaths of both Molly and Benjamin.
-According to that story, Molly purchased Banneka to help establish a farm located near the future site of Ellicott's Mills, Maryland, west of Baltimore.

-A biographer suggested in 2002 that Banneka may have been a member of the Dogon people, who several anthropologists have claimed had an early knowledge of astronomy (see Dogon astronomical beliefs).
-Molly supposedly freed and married Banneka, who may have shared his knowledge of astronomy with her.
-The biographer suggested that Benjamin acquired this knowledge from Molly, as Benjamin was born after Banneka's death.